High Net Worth Financial Planning

 Non-Critical Components of a Financial Plan

-• Projections or goals for a specific rate of return
+• Projections or goals tied to a specific rate of return

-• Non-data-backed goals like trying to outperform the market
+• Non-data-driven goals, such as attempts to consistently outperform the market

 High Net Worth Financial Planning—5 Advantages